Joe Perry (American football): NFL career statistics

+Regular season

 Other ventures and later life

 In addition to his football career, Perry also hosted a popular sports and music radio program, "Both Sides Of The Record", sponsored by Burgermeister Beer ("Burgie"), on R&B-formatted KWBR (1310 AM; later known as KDIA) beginning in 1954.
 The program was arranged by Franklin Mieuli, a sports entrepreneur who worked in marketing for Burgie, in addition to being a part-owner of the 49ers and producer of the team's radio and television broadcasts.
 After retiring from football, Perry competed in the Professional Bowlers Association Tour and carried an average of over 200.
 He also served as a scout and assistant for the 49ers, and later was a sales representative for E & J Gallo Winery.

+Death and legacy

 The 49ers announced that Perry died on Monday April 25, 2011 in Arizona of complications from dementia at the age of 84.
-49ers owner John York said:

-I was deeply saddened to hear of Joe Perry's passing.
-He was a dear friend to my family and I and to the entire 49ers organization.
-He was also an integral part of our rich history.
-A truly remarkable man both on and off the field, Joe had a lasting impact on the game of football and was an inspirational man to the generations of players that followed him.
-Our heartfelt sympathy goes out to his wife, Donna, and his entire family.
-He will be sadly missed by all of us.

 On June 9, 2011, it was announced that Perry and his fellow Million Dollar Backfield teammate, John Henry Johnson, who died on June 3, 2011, would have their brains examined by researchers at Boston University who are studying head injuries in sports.
 Both men were suspected of having chronic traumatic encephalopathy (CTE), a disorder linked to repeated brain trauma.
 Perry's widow, Donna, told the San Francisco Chronicle that she believes her husband had CTE.
 She further told the newspaper that "When Joe was playing, they'd give them smelling salts and put them back in.
 "Now the equipment is better, and they're looking into ways to protect them.
 We have to look at what this is doing to our children."

+Autopsies of Perry and Johnson found that both had CTE.
+They are two of at least 345 NFL players to be diagnosed after death with this disease, which is caused by repeated hits to the head.